NVIDIA/NVFlare/integration/nemo/examples/supervised_fine_tuning/README.md

 export PYTHONPATH=${PYTHONPATH}:/workspace/nemo_nvflare
 ```

-For downloading the pre-trained model, we use [git lfs](https://git-lfs.com).
+To download the pre-trained model, we use [git lfs](https://git-lfs.com).
 Install it in the container with
 ```
 apt update